tipoqueno/UI-Design/README.md

 - [Duolingo Design](https://www.duolingo.com/design/) - Brand design and user interfaces of Duolingo.

-- [Mozilla Style Guide](http://www.mozilla.org/en-US/styleguide/) - Style Guide by the Mozilla Organization.
+- [Mozilla Style Guide](http://www.mozilla.org/en-US/styleguide/) - This guide serves as a resource to bring together all our brands and to help define their visual and stylistic elements.

 <sup>[back to table of contents](#table-of-contents)</sup>